 KeyHealth Medical Aid Options Are Smart and Simple

-KeyHealth medical aid options have been developed on the basis that what you see is what you get.
+With KeyHealth medical aid options, what you see is what you get.

 You can expect straightforward, simple medical aid that doesn’t come with extra bonuses and fringe benefits.

 The medical aid scheme goes backs to basics, and puts transparency right at its core.

 In all there are five KeyHealth medical aid options as well as three free additional benefits.

 The free additional benefits from KeyHealth are the:

 - Health Booster